epasseto/Second_Project/README.md

 Is an **ETL** (Extract, Transform, Load) for taking a .csv file, rearrange the data in classes and save the data corrected data into SQLite format, as a Database Table named Messages.

-`messages.csv` → file containing the raw data to be processed (input: later it will be converted in our X-data, messages for training)
+`disaster_messages.csv` → file containing the raw data to be processed (input: later it will be converted in our X-data, messages for training)

-`catefories.csv`→ file containing the raw data for labels to be processed (input: later it will be converted into our y-categories, labels for classification)
+`disaster_categories.csv`→ file containing the raw data for labels to be processed (input: later it will be converted into our y-categories, labels for classification)

 `process_data.py` → full functional Python 3 code, containing main() caller and the ETL functions